sagiol/Windows-Privesc-/Windows-Privesc.md

 There are two types of tokens:
 * Delegate - Created for logging into a machine or using Remote Desktop.
 * Impersonate - "non-interactive" such as attaching a network drive or a domain logon script.

+Potato Attacks - In potato attacks we are tricking the "NT AUTHORITY\SYSTEM" account into authenticating via NTLM to a TCP endpoint we control.
+We use the MIM (Man-in-the-middle) technique to attempt (NTLM relay) to locally negotiate a security token for the "NT AUTHORITY\SYSTEM" account.
+This is done through a series of windows API calls.
+Impersonate the token we have just negotiated.
+This can only be done if the attackers current account has the privilege to impersonate security tokens.
+This is usually true of most service accounts and not true of most user-level accounts.
 ```
 # Basic commands:
 ```